Practical Steps for Positive Workplaces (online)

 Sessions will be held over Microsoft Teams.

-The course will be delivered in four 1.5 hour sessions, dates and times to be confirmed.
+The course will be delivered in four 1.5 hour sessions, from 11:00 - 12:30 UK time on:

 To support the online sessions, you should actively engage in offline activities, such as the introductory tasks.
 Please build in extra time around each online session to allow for any technical issues.